CSCI-1101-TTh12-F22/ps10/README.md

 ```
 py3 part2.py GOOOOOOOOOOOOL
 ```
 You should see the output of the print statements you inserted, namely `GOOOOOOOOOOOOL`.
+Why did you do this?
+To learn about why we call those command line arguments.
+They are arguments provided on the command line. :)

 ### Step 4: Finish writing the program
 Now you will finish writing `part2.py` to run a simulation to approximate the best case, worst case, and average case for bubble sort and selection sort.
 You'll see that I have included the basic code for bubble sort and selection sort so all you need to do is run the simulation as follows:

 * First, you will modify the code of these two functions to **keep track of and return** the number of comparisons that are made in one run of the function, where "comparison" means "anything that involves < or >".

-* Next, in your `main()` function, you will create two empty lists `bubblelist` and `selectionlist`.
-You will generate 1000 different lists of length 10 of random integers using some function in the `random` library.
-(There might be something better than `randint()`.
-You will submit each list to the two sort methods and keep track of how many comparisons were required to sort each list.
-You will then report the minimum number of comparisons, the maximum number of comparisons, and the average number of comparisons for each sorting algorithm.
-Finally, you will plot an appropriate labeled histogram for each list.
+* The rest of your code will be in your `main()` function.
+First, create two empty lists `bubblelist` and `selectionlist`.
+These will store how many comparisons it took for each time you call each function.

+* Generate 1000 different lists of length 10 of random integers using a function in the `random` library.
+(There might be something better than `randint()` for doing this, so have a look at the documentation for `random`.)

+* Every time you generate a list of 10 random integers, make a copy of it.
+(Not sure how to do that?
+Have a look [here](https://www.w3schools.com/python/python_lists_copy.asp).)
+Then submit one copy of the list to bubble sort and one copy to selection sort.
+Each time you call one of these functions, it will return the number of required comparisons.
+Use `bubblelist` and `selectionlist` to keep track of how many comparisons were required.

+* Then report the minimum number of comparisons, the maximum number of comparisons, and the average number of comparisons for each sorting algorithm.

+* Finally, plot an appropriate labeled histogram for each list.

-* Remember that you should frequently test your program by saving it and running it!
+Remember that you should frequently test your program by saving it and running it!
 Insert **print statements** to debug as needed.

-Below I have provided *pseudo-pseudocode* for you to implement in your `main()` function.
+Below I have provided *pseudo-code* for you to implement in your `main()` function.
 This pseudocode is included as comments in the `part2.py` file.

 ```
 declare bubblelist, selectionlist as empty lists